Mac Creiche: Historicity

 There is a life of Mac Creiche, the Betha Meic Creiche.
 It is written in Middle Irish, and probably dates from the 11th or 12th century.
 The surviving manuscript was copied in 1634 from an earlier manuscript of 1528.
 Mac Creiche is mentioned in accounts of Columba of Terryglass, Ailbe of Emly and Enda of Aran.
-He is the subject of a quatrain in a poem said to be written by Cuimmín of Conor about the Irish saints.
+He is the subject of a quatrain in a poem said to have been written by Cuimmín of Conor about the Irish saints.

-However, there is no historical evidence that Mac Creiche existed, and much that suggests he was mythological.
+However, there is no historical evidence that Mac Creiche existed and much that suggests he was mythological.
 The tale of the eviction of Mac Creiche from Inishcealtra, the island with what sounds like a sacred tree, may refer to Christians taking a pagan sanctuary.
 The antiquarian Thomas Johnson Westropp says that Mac Creiche's feast day was Garland Sunday, but was actually held on 11 August.
 On the sole basis of the date, Mac Creiche has been identified with Saint Mochta of Louth.
 However, Garland Sunday was also the date of the pagan festival of the Irish god Lugh.

 "Mac Creiche" may be translated "Son of Plunder".
-He traveled in a chariot with his companion Mainchín, defeated the enemies of the Corcu MoDruad and the Cíarraige, and fought a monster.
-This all suggests that the Betha Mac Creiche was originally the saga of a pagan tribal hero, son of a god and a mortal woman.
+He travelled in a chariot with his companion Mainchín, defeated the enemies of the Corcu MoDruad and the Cíarraige, and fought a monster.
+This all suggests that the Betha Mac Creiche was originally the saga of a pagan tribal hero, the son of a god and a mortal woman.
 Stories similar to that of Mac Creiche's fetter and key are told of other figures.
 Saint Patrick is said to have commanded a wicked tyrant called Macuil moccu Greccae to fasten his feet with a fetter, throw the key into the sea, and let a coracle carry him away to a new land, where he should live a good life.
 Macuil moccu Greccae was so evil he was called Cyclops.
 From this it appears that Macuil is the old Irish god Mac Cuill.
 Mac Creiche may well be the same person, his name a corruption of "moccu Greccae".